adrianvele/velements/velements/README.md

-## GSAP + CURSOR + DRAGGABILITY

-Have a look here: http://velements.site/

-# Prismic & Gatsby Velements website
+# Prismic & Gatsby getting started tutorial project

 This project is meant to help you learn how to get started using [Prismic](https://prismic.io) (API based CMS) along with [Gatsby.js](https://www.gatsbyjs.org/).
 Check out the Prismic developer documentation to find the tutorial for this project.

-## GSAP + CURSOR + DRAGGABILITY

-Kudos to GSAP, CURSOR and DRAGGABILITY.

 ## Getting Started